What are the 4 major revolutionary trends in the world of work?

 • much more flexible working hours,

-• more fluid and personalized office layouts
+• more fluid, personalized office layouts

 • etc.